ibm-cloud-docs/openshift/openshift_ingress_roks4.md

     </tr>
     <tr>
     <td><code>host</code></td>
-    <td>Replace <em>&lt;domain&gt;</em> with the IBM-provided Ingress subdomain or your custom domain.
-    </br></br>
-    <strong>Note:</strong><ul><li>If your cluster has multiple projects where apps are exposed, one Ingress resource is required per project.
+    <td>Replace <em>&lt;domain&gt;</em> with the IBM-provided Ingress subdomain or your custom domain.<ul><li>If your cluster has multiple projects where apps are exposed, one Ingress resource is required per project.
 You can use the same subdomain in each resource or different subdomains in each resource.
 For example, if you use a wildcard domain, you can append a wildcard subdomain to the beginning of the domain, such as `subdomain1.custom_domain.net` or `subdomain1.mycluster-<hash>-0000.us-south.containers.appdomain.cloud`.</li><li>Do not use &ast; for your host or leave the host property empty to avoid failures during Ingress creation.</li></ul></td>
     </tr>
     <tr>
     <td><code>path</code></td>